SmartDataAnalytics/jena-sparql-api/jena-sparql-api-mapper/README.md

 # The Java-RDF Mapper module

-This Apache-jena based module enables mapping Java classes to RDF data and vice versa.
+This Apache-Jena based module enables mapping Java classes to RDF data managed in a SPARQL endpoint and vice versa.
-Hence, it is similar to projects such as Jena Beans, (todo add list of other projects).

 ## Features
+* Growing support for JPA criteria queries.
 * A set of annotations for conveniently mapping classes a developer has control over.
 By default, the annotation processor evaluates many arguments as spring expressions and subsequently expands namespace declarations of IRIs where appropriate.
 * Sping-based component scanning for populating the model of the mappings
-* Extension points for creating custom RDF-Java mappers
+* Extension points for creating custom mappers for classes and properties.
 * View-based approach: Java classes are seen as 'views' over RDF resources, hence, multiple views over an RDF resource may exist.
+Each view is associated with a set of triples - removals affect all views.

 ## A simple example